 - Home First Down Payment Assistance Program: Many New Yorkers want to buy a home but don't have enough money saved for their down payment and closing costs.
 The Home First Down Payment Assistance Program provides qualified homebuyers with up to 6% of a home's purchase price toward the down payment or closing costs on a 1-4 family home, a condominium, or a cooperative in one of the five boroughs of New York City.
 Check the web site for qualification requirements.

 - Middle Income Housing Development for Families & Senior Citizens (Mitchell-Lama): The Mitchell-Lama program was enacted by the State in the mid-1950’s as a way to promote and facilitate the construction of affordable rental and cooperative housing throughout New York State.
 The law stated that after twenty years from the occupancy date, the mortgagor is allowed to prepay its mortgage releasing the obligation of staying in the affordable housing program and giving owners the right to raise rents to market value.
 HDC created this preservation program as a means to encourage owners to keep their properties within the Mitchell-Lama guidelines.
+Each Mitchell-Lama development requires you to send a letter and application to the managing agent.
+Most buildings have waiting lists and often the lists are closed, but occasionally one opens up.
+Waiting lists are typically chronological, though occasionally veterans and people with disabilities get priority.

 The New York City Housing Authority (NYCHA) provides decent and affordable housing in a safe and secure living environment for low and moderate-income residents throughout the five boroughs.
 NYCHA also administers a citywide Section 8 Leased Housing Program in rental apartments.
 Simultaneously, they work to enhance the quality of life at NYCHA by offering their residents opportunities to participate in a multitude of community, educational and recreational programs, as well as job readiness and training initiatives.
 Typically rent is based on 30% of the family’s adjusted gross income.